 This study provides detailed results regarding resident and tourist demand for and perceptions about Florida's outdoor recreation offerings.

 NEW!
 2016-2017 SCORP Economic Impact of Outdoor Recreation Activities in Florida

 A recommendation from the 2013 SCORP was the production of a report on the overall economic impact of outdoor recreation activities in Florida.
 This study, completed in 2017, provides detailed information at the statewide, regional and county levels for 35 recreation activities.
-Sections from the report will be posted as they become available.
+The full report, listed in sections, is available below.